xpack/web-jekyll/pages/core/xcdl/index.md

 The **XCDL** files are used to

 * define the device features
-* define the board features
+* define the platform/board features
 * define the software components and configurations (TBD)

 File formats